RCN Infection Prevention and Control Programme

-- Infection prevention leads in independent care settings, such as nursing homes or GP practices
+- infection prevention leads in independent care settings, such as nursing homes or GP practices

 - learn how to lead a service improvement project in your workplace